virtual-world-framework/vwf/public/web/docs/architecture.md

 * Component-based
 * Multi-user collaborative

-The VWF architecture allows an application developer to focus on creating content in the mindeset of a single user application.
-Provided development is performed using the standard framework conventions, there is nothing additional to do in order to achieve a synchronized state across multiple users in the environment.
+The VWF architecture allows an application developer to focus on creating content in the mindset of a single-user application.
+If development is performed using the standard framework conventions, nothing else must be done to achieve a synchronized state across multiple users in the environment.

 -------------------